GeomScale/volesti/README.md

 #### *Run volesti*

 * The main function is VolEsti().
-The input has to be a list("matrix"=A, "vector"=b, "cheb"=xc, "verbose"=BOOL), for a polytope Ax<=b and a d+1 vector xc which last coordinate is the radius of the chebychev ball and the first d coordinates the center.
+The input has to be a list("matrix"=A, "vector"=b, "cheb"=xc, "rounding"=bool, "verbose"=BOOL), for a polytope Ax<=b and a d+1 vector xc which last coordinate is the radius of the chebychev ball and the first d coordinates the center.
+Rounding option is to apply a linear transformation to the convex body to get a well rounded one.
 * You can give as input a list("path"='path/to/ine/file') insteed of a "matrix" or a "vector".
 * The "cheb" input is optional.
 When it is not given lpsolve library is used from C++ code.
 * A R function, using lpSolveAPI, to compute chebychev center is provided.